Wydawnictwo Avia Artis - ebooki

 -

-“The Cruise of the Dazzler” is a book by Jack London, an American novelist.
+“Dutch Courage & Other Stories” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-The Cruise of the Dazzler is an early novel by Jack London, set in his home city of San Francisco.
-It is considered a boy's adventure
+Dutch Courage & Other Stories is a series of short stories by Jack London.
+It consists of eleven moving and thrilling stories-

 - ePub + Mobi 12 pkt